larisagherman/larisagherman/README.md

 ## Hi, I'm Larisa

-    🧠 Computer Science Student at The Polytechnic University of Timisoara.<br/>
+    🧠 Computer Science Student at The Polytechnic University of Timisoara.
-    👩🏼‍🎨 I love designing websites and bringing them to life through development.<br/>
+    👩🏼‍🎨 I love designing websites and bringing them to life through development.

 # 💻 Tech Stack: